 Consider the Company Culture

 In most offices that I work with, I try and get a feel for the general company culture that the owners and managers are trying to set in the workplace.
-If it is a company that focuses on core values such as ethics, longevity and tradition, I advise to go with Pierre August Renoir paintings, Claude Monet Art or Paul Cezanne oil paintings that along with ornate frames and heavy oils achieve a sense of tradition and class that is appropriate and aligned with the desired company culture.
-In contrast, if the company is pursuing a company culture based on innovation, ingenuity and young at heart out-of-the-box way of thought, I would recommend Salvador Dali, Rene Magritte and Mark Rothko’s to adorn their walls.
+If it is a company that focuses on core values such as ethics, longevity, and tradition, I advise going with Pierre August Renoir paintings, Claude Monet Art or Paul Cezanne oil paintings that along with ornate frames and heavy oils achieve a sense of tradition and class that is appropriate and aligned with the desired company culture.
+In contrast, if the company is pursuing a company culture based on innovation, ingenuity, and young a heart out-of-the-box way of thought, I would recommend Salvador Dali, Rene Magritte, and Mark Rothko to adorn their walls.

 Choose Interesting Art Pieces

 The idea of hanging paintings on canvas is to make the office space a pleasant place to spend time.
 It would make a great addition if you choose interesting pieces as well to spark conversation among office workers.
 Oil painting reproductions of classic Monet paintings, a self-portrait of Van Gogh, or avant-garde Picasso paintings can stimulate the senses.